Design

 Editor

-Displays the steps of a specific script.
+Displays the steps of a specific script or function.

 • Inspect an application or a mockup to identify objects.
 See Create a script.